SOFTS-London cocoa turns lower after hitting fresh 46-year high

-LONDON, July 3 (Reuters) - London cocoa futures on ICE hit a fresh 46-year high on Monday before turning lower, while raw sugar prices rose as the market extended its rebound after falling sharply last week.
+LONDON, July 3 (Reuters) - London cocoa futures on ICE hit a fresh 46-year high on Monday before turning lower, while sugar and coffee prices climbed.

 COCOA